Akansha-Ojha/data-cleaning-project/README.md

 # Data Cleaning & Processing Project

-This is a beginner-friendly, GitHub-ready project demonstrating data cleaning and processing steps using Python (pandas, numpy, scikit-learn).
+This is a beginner-friendly, project demonstrating data cleaning and processing steps using Python (pandas, numpy, scikit-learn).

 ## Contents
 - `notebooks/` - Jupyter notebooks with step-by-step EDA and cleaning workflows.